Grades, Progression and Graduation

 Attend ITR information sessions offered by your Faculty Academic Counselling Office.

-How Do I Submit an ITR?
+How do I submit an ITR?

 The ITR form is available under the Academics section in Student Center.
 Changes can be submitted throughout the ITR period.
 After submitting an ITR, a confirmation will be sent to the student's Western email account with the details of their request.
 After the ITR period has ended, ITR choices for the following year will be listed under the Academics section in Student Center.